Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Introduction

 In the breathing pyrochlore Cr spinels, not only the magnitude but the sign of $J$ and $J'$ can be flexibly tuned by the chemical substitution, which can bring about a dramatic modification in the magnetic model rather than a perturbative change.
-Of particular interest is CuInCr$_{4}$S$_{8}$ \cite{2018_Oka, 2020_Gen, 2021_Gao}, where the special condition of $J>0$ (AFM) and $J'<0$ (FM) is satisfied due to the delicate balance between the direct and superexchange interactions [Fig.~\ref{Fig1}(b)]; the exchange parameters at room temperature are estimated to $J=14.7$~K, $J'=-26.0$~K, $J_{2}=1.1$~K, $J_{\rm 3a}=6.4$~K, and $J_{\rm 3b}=4.5$~K by the density-functional-theory calculation [Fig.~\ref{Fig1}(c)] \cite{2019_Gho}.
+Of particular interest is CuInCr$_{4}$S$_{8}$ \cite{2018_Oka, 2020_Gen, 2021_Gao}, where the special condition of $J>0$ (AFM) and $J'<0$ (FM) is satisfied due to the delicate balance between the direct and superexchange interactions [Fig.~\ref{Fig1}(b)]; the exchange parameters at room temperature are estimated to $J=14.7$~K, $J'=-26.0$~K, $J_{2}=1.1$~K, $J_{\rm 3a}=6.4$~K, and $J_{\rm 3b}=4.5$~K by the density-functional-theory calculation [Fig.~\ref{Fig1}(a)] \cite{2019_Gho}.
 Since the FM $J'$ does not compete with any other exchange interactions listed above, magnetic moments on each large Cr$_{4}$ tetrahedron are aligned ferromagnetically at low temperatures, as evidenced by the observation of the cluster excitation using inelastic neutron scattering \cite{2021_Gao}.
-The magnetism of CuInCr$_{4}$S$_{8}$ can hence be mapped onto $S=6$ spins on the face-centered-cubic (FCC) lattice with the NN AFM interaction $J_{\rm t1} \equiv J+4J_{2}+2(J_{\rm 3a}+J_{\rm 3b})$ [see Fig.~\ref{Fig1}(c)].
-Since the geometrical frustration remains in this effective FCC lattice, a robust 1/2-magnetization plateau with a 3-up-1-down magnetic structure (C-phase) appears via the exchange-striction mechanism \cite{2020_Gen}, as in Cr spinel oxides \cite{2006_Ued, 2008_Koj, 2011_Miy, 2014_Miy, 2019_Gen}.
-On the other hands, the presence of an intermediate-field phase (Y-phase) in a wide field range between the low-field AFM phase (X-phase) and C-phase is a distinctive feature of this compound, which seems to owe to the peculiar combination of the emergent FCC lattice and the SLC \cite{2020_Gen}.
-The previous focus on the in-field properties of CuInCr$_{4}$S$_{8}$ was limited to the ground state \cite{2018_Oka, 2020_Gen}, while the effect of thermal fluctuations on the stability of C- and Y-phases have remained unexplored.
+The magnetism of CuInCr$_{4}$S$_{8}$ can hence be mapped onto $S=6$ spins on the face-centered-cubic (FCC) lattice with the NN AFM interaction $J_{\rm t1} \equiv J+4J_{2}+2(J_{\rm 3a}+J_{\rm 3b})$ [Fig.~\ref{Fig1}(c)].
+Since the geometrical frustration remains in this effective FCC lattice, a robust 1/2-magnetization plateau with a 3-up-1-down magnetic structure ({\it C} phase) appears via the exchange-striction mechanism \cite{2020_Gen}, as in Cr spinel oxides \cite{2006_Ued, 2008_Koj, 2011_Miy, 2014_Miy, 2019_Gen}.
+On the other hand, the presence of an intermediate-field phase ({\it Y} phase) in a wide field range between the low-field AFM phase ({\it X} phase) and {\it C} phase is a distinctive feature of this compound, which seems to owe to the peculiar combination of the emergent FCC lattice and the SLC \cite{2020_Gen}.
+The previous focus on the in-field properties of CuInCr$_{4}$S$_{8}$ was limited to the ground state \cite{2018_Oka, 2020_Gen}, while the effect of thermal fluctuations on the stability of {\it C} and {\it Y} phases have remained unexplored.